 Don’t have much time to read?
 Please watch this short video instead–

 Plan it wisely

-As an international student pursuing education in the UK, you need to organize your visa and apply for it.
+As an international student pursuing education in the UK, you need to organise your visa and apply for it.
 Visa rules are different for different countries.
-Before Brexit, people coming from people from EEA and Swiss didn’t require a visa.
+Before Brexit, people coming from the EEA and Switzerland didn’t require a visa.
 However, now they also need to apply for a visa.
 There are different types of visas.
 The first one is a visit visa, which applies if your course is completed within six months.

 The following documents will be required for your student visa application: